125ade/greeting_card_or_Valentine_ticket/README.md

     you can add as many messages as you want
     [35]  let str =[`put the text here 1`,`put the text here 2`,`put the text here 3`];

-### change the color of background
-    [5]  body {          background-color: lightgreen;        }  in this line change the color of background [12] box-shadow:20px 20px 40px 10px green;                   in this line the color of the shading changes

 # now save and send the html file to whoever you want